Sushmit1/Projects/Anime Face Generation using DCGAN/README.md

   - Output Layer :
     The final deconvolutional layer has 3 filters, corresponding to the three color channels (RGB) of the generated image.
     The output dimensions are expected to be 64x64 pixels, matching the desired image size.
     Tanh Activation function to map the output values between (-1 and 1) , due to normalisation of images at the image pre-processing step.

+### Training the Discriminator :
+The discriminator can later be used to train the generator.
+Loss Function : Binary Cross-Entropy Loss Function to quantify how well it differentiates between real and generated images.